Daimon Hellstrom: Fictional character biography

 During the Chaos War story line, Hellstrom rose from the pits of Hell itself to inform the newly assembled "God Squad" that his father's fiery realm had fallen to the hordes of the Chaos King and that all the dead souls of the Underworld were now under his thrall.
 Hellstrom joined forces with the God Squad and pitted his demonic powers against those of the enslaved Zeus, Hera and Ares, to little avail, and later journeyed with them in a last desperate attempt to seal Mikaboshi in Yomi.

 In the pages of Avengers Undercover, Daimon Hellstrom appeared as a member of the Shadow Council's ninth incarnation of the Masters of Evil.
 He is seen in the inner circle of Baron Helmut Zemo (who became the leader of this version of the Masters of Evil following the death of Max Fury).
 Cullen Bloodstone told the teenage heroes that followed him that Daimon Hellstrom had been helping him to control his Glaratrox form.
 Daimon Hellstrom was with Baron Zemo, Madame Masque, and the Constrictor when they watched the teenage heroes confront Arcade at Massacrer Casino.
 When the teenage heroes were apprehended by S.H.I.E.L.D. and placed in a S.H.I.E.L.D. detention center, Daimon Hellstrom teleported the entire building back to Bagalia, where Baron Zemo offered the group a chance to join the Masters of Evil.
 Daimon Hellstrom is shown to live in Hellstrom Manor in Hell Town, Bagalia.

-He then returned in the pages of Jason Aaron's Avengers (vol. 8), where he helped the team by exorcising the Ghost Rider's (Robbie Reyes) Dodge Charger.
+Hellstrom then returned in the pages of Jason Aaron's Avengers (vol. 8), where he helped the team by exorcising the Ghost Rider's (Robbie Reyes) Dodge Charger.

+Hellstrom later appeared as a teacher of Strange Academy where he teaches Inferno alongside Magik.